France's daily new COVID-19 infections at a more than six-week high

 The French health ministry reported 3,736 new coronavirus infections over the previous 24 hours on Monday, a figure lower than Sunday’s 16,642 but higher than last Monday’s 3,582.

-France’s cumulative total of cases now stands at 2,914,725, the sixth-highest in the world.
+France’s cumulative total of cases is fast approaching 3 million, the sixth-highest in the world.

 Our Standards: The Thomson Reuters Trust Principles.